What causes Parkinson’s?

 In the early 1980s, a small number of drug users in California mistakenly took heroin that had been contaminated with a dangerous synthetic drug called MPTP.
 Anyone who took the contaminated heroin developed very severe and irreversible Parkinson’s-type symptoms almost immediately.

 This unfortunate incident has led to significant scientific advances.
 MPTP has since been used widely in basic research and has helped scientists to learn much more about Parkinson’s.

 Scientists currently believe that, in most cases, genetic and environmental factors interact to cause Parkinson’s disease.
 The extent to which each factor is involved varies from person to person.
 Unfortunately, it is generally impossible to find out exactly what caused a person to develop Parkinson’s.

 While many people with Parkinson’s report one or more family members with the disease, it is not always clear whether one or several genes are the cause.

 On the other hand, while some patients suspect that exposure to a chemical or environmental toxin caused their Parkinson’s disease, this is very hard to prove.
 Active research into the causes of Parkinson’s continues every day.

 The single biggest risk factor for Parkinson’s is age.
 Most people are over 60 when they develop the condition.
-However, one in 20 are under 45.
+However, 12-15% are under 45.
 Men have a slightly higher risk than women.

 A number of studies have highlighted factors that are linked to either greater or lesser risk of Parkinson’s.
 For example, severe head injury and pesticide exposure have been associated with higher risk, while smoking and caffeine consumption have been linked to lower risk.
 Such studies are not conclusive, but they do highlight areas where further research may help scientists to develop risk-prevention or treatment strategies.